refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 />
 ```

 Now open your browser and navigate to [localhost:3000/products](http://localhost:3000/products).
-You should be presented with the page that lists data from the `/products` route from the refine's built-in data provider:
+You should be presented with the page that lists data from the `/products` route from the Refine's built-in data provider:

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog%2F2023-03-15-refine-vs-blitzjs%2F1677175220_1920x929.png"  alt="react-admin" />